pactumjs/pactum/docs/api-testing.md

 ##### AdHoc

-You can simply pass a function as a parameter to `expect` method & then write your own logic that performs assertions.
+You can simply pass a function as a parameter to `expect` & then write your logic that performs assertions.
 A *context* object is passed to the handler function which contains *req* (request) & *res* (response) objects.

 ```javascript
 const chai = require('chai');